Your briefing on Friday – The New York Times

 • We are listening to "The Daily,quot;.
 Our latest episode is about a 14-year-old boy whose hospitalization could help doctors understand a terrifying new coronavirus-related illness.

-• Here is our Mini Crossword, and a clue: Sinatra's song (five letters).
+• Here is today's Mini crossword puzzle and a clue: the boards strengthen them (three letters).
 You can find all of our puzzles here.

-• The Times released its 2019 Diversity and Inclusion Report.
+• The Times has just released its 2019 Diversity and Inclusion Report.
 Women now represent 51 percent of our staff and 49 percent of leadership.
-People of color now represent 32 percent of our staff and 21 percent of our leadership.
+People of color make up 32 percent of the staff and 21 percent of the leadership.